-- the scope of the compensation committee's authority and responsibilities, and how it carries out those responsibilities, including structure, process and membership requirements; - the compensation committee's responsibility for determining, or recommending to the board of directors for determination, the compensation of the CEO and all other executive officers of the company; - that the CEO may not be present during voting or deliberations on his or her compensation; - that the compensation committee may, in its sole discretion, retain advisers only after taking into consideration factors relevant to adviser independence set forth in NASDAQ-Listing Rule 5605(d)(3) and will be directly responsible for the appointment, compensation and oversight of the adviser; - that the company must provide for appropriate funding, as determined by the compensation committee, for payment of reasonable compensation to any advisers retained by the compensation committee; and - that the compensation committee has oversight responsibility with respect to shareholder approval of compensation plans.
+- the scope of the compensation committee's authority and responsibilities, and how it carries out those responsibilities, including structure, process and membership requirements; - the compensation committee's responsibility for determining, or recommending to the board of directors for determination, the compensation of the CEO and all other executive officers of the company; - that the CEO may not be present during voting or deliberations on his or her compensation; - that the compensation committee may, in its sole discretion, retain advisors only after taking into consideration factors relevant to advisor independence set forth in NASDAQ Listing Rule 5605(d)(3) and will be directly responsible for the appointment, compensation and oversight of the advisor; and - that the company must provide for appropriate funding, as determined by the compensation committee, for payment of reasonable compensation to any advisors retained by the compensation committee.

-In addition to the provisions required by the NASDAQ rules to be included in the compensation committee charter, the provisions recommended above for inclusion in an NYSE listed company charter may be a helpful blueprint.
+In addition to the provisions required by the NASDAQ rules to be included in the compensation committee charter, the provisions recommended above for inclusion in an NYSE-listed company charter may be a helpful blueprint.
 However, because every company is different, a board of directors, in conjunction with the compensation committee, should carefully consider whether inclusion of any provision is helpful in furthering the performance of the compensation committee's duties.

-Exhibit B to this Guide is a model compensation committee charter for NASDAQ listed companies.
-This compensation committee charter is only a model intended to reflect recommended provisions for a compensation committee charter of a NASDAQ listed company.
-As with the model compensation committee charter provided for an NYSE listed company, each company should customize the model to address its particular needs and circumstances.
+Exhibit B to this Guide is a model compensation committee charter for NASDAQ-listed companies.
+This compensation committee charter is only a model intended to reflect recommended provisions for a compensation committee charter of a NASDAQ-listed company.
+As with the model compensation committee charter provided for an NYSE-listed company, each company should customize the model to address its particular needs and circumstances.